GlitterWare/Passy/README.md

 Prebuilt binaries available for Windows and Android.

-Building for iOS and macOS was not tested, so please make any issues known.
+Building for Linux, iOS and macOS was not tested, so please make any issues known.